rpm-software-management/dnf/doc/conf_ref.rst

     :ref:`integer <integer-label>`

     Set the number of times any attempt to retrieve a file should retry before returning an error.
 Setting this to `0` makes dnf try forever.
 Default is `10`.

+.. _skip_if_unavailable-label:

+``skip_if_unavailable``
+    :ref:`boolean <boolean-label>`

+    If enabled, DNF will continue running and disable the repository that couldn't be synchronized for any reason.
+This option doesn't affect skipping of unavailable packages after dependency resolution.
+To check inaccessibility of repository use it in combination with :ref:`refresh command line option <refresh_command-label>`.
+The default is ``False``.

 .. _sslcacert-label: